johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. In the **Virtual Machine Options** page, leave the default values and click the button to create a new Virtual Machine.

-1. In the **Virtual Machines** section, you will see the VM you created with a _provisioning_ status.
+1. In the **Virtual Machines** section, you will see the Virtual Machine you created with a _provisioning_ status.
 Wait until it changes to _Running_ in order to continue with the following step.

 	> **Note:** It will take from 8 to 10 minutes for the Virtual Machine to complete the provisioning process.